Repair, Mix, and Master a Song with iZotope Elements Suite

 After your done here, just balance and pan the tracks to taste, like so.

-You can see how it automatically chooses Folk from the Targets menu, and easily allows me to adjust the EQ curve, width, and dynamics.
-I can choose a loudness target to shoot for (streaming for Spotify, DJ/Player for the old-timey and exceedingly loudness-war influenced standards).
+You can see how it automatically chooses a profile from the Targets menu, and easily allows me to adjust the loudness, the width, spectral processing, and the overall EQ curve.

 With a simple application of Ozone Elements, we go from the balanced mix to a loud, well-rounded master.